22 March 2023

-According to the 2019 State of the Digital Workplace, 80% of employees working in medium-sized and large organizations said their company has an intranet.
+According to the 2019 State of the Digital Workplace, 80% of medium-sized and large organizations' employees said their company has an intranet.
 If your organization’s rapid growth is creating file and data storage disorganization, it may be time to consider a web-based platform like Microsoft SharePoint.

-Depending on your IT environment, SharePoint may or may not be right for your organization.
+SharePoint may or may not be right for your organization, depending on your IT environment.
 This article will lay out the features, benefits, and drawbacks of SharePoint to allow you to understand if it’s the right solution for you.

 Intranets are private networks used to organize and store a company's data.
 SharePoint provides a robust solution for file sharing among groups of individuals, internally and externally, and is more than just your average intranet.